weis0292/BarrenLand/README.md

 ## Running The Application

-To run the application, simply use the command prompt to run **MikeWeispfenning.BarrenLandAnalysis.Application.exe** in the MikeWeispfenning.BarrenLandAnalysis.Application\bin\Release folder.
+To run the application, simply build the application in the Release configuration, then use the command prompt to run **MikeWeispfenning.BarrenLandAnalysis.Application.exe** in the bin\Release folder.
 Append any plots of land you'd like to make barren in the correct form ("bottomLeftX bottomLeftY topRightX topRightY"), and wait for the result.
 You can enter in as many plots to salt as desired.

 For example, running the application as follows: